-Rates are specified by state law for periodic member and employer contributions and are a percentage of the member's compensation.
+Member and employer contribution rates are specified by state law and are a percentage of the member's compensation.
 Contributions are deducted from each member's salary and remitted by participating employers.
-The State legislature has the authority to establish and amend contribution rates to the plan.
+The Montana Legislature has the authority to establish and amend contribution rates.
 Member and employer contribution rates are shown in the table below.